 Maybe you can use a little hope too.
 We can be friends for life if you’ll have me.
 I’m not much trouble at all except I fall out of bed a lot.
 The only thing I really need is to be hugged now and then because sometimes I get depressed and even I need hope!

 My favorite foods are jelly beans and peanut butter.
 I like to ride on IV poles, Harley motorcycles and also cuddle and watch television.
-My best friend is Twinkles—she’s a butterfly—and she likes to sit on my nose and tell me secrets when I’m not working.
+My best friend is Twinkles—she’s a butterfly—and she likes to sit on my nose and tell me secrets when I’m not volunteering.